MrAhile/K8s-CKA/1-Cluster/roles.md

 yes
 ```

-2. Make sure user *thomas* can create a port-forward on all the pods in the *dev* namespace
+2. Make sure user *thomas* can create a port-forward on all the Pods in the *dev* Namespace

 First create the *dev* namespace